What Is Charting With A Jury in Mind & How Is It Done?

 Focus Charting Follows this format: data, action, and response.
 Helps in tracking patient progress but may miss the broader context.

-Handwritten Charting Manually writing details and observations Handwriting can be illegible, making it difficult to read.
+Handwritten Charting Manually writing details and observations.
+Handwriting can be illegible, making it difficult to read.
 Blank lines and corrections may appear suspicious.

 Narrative Charting Free-form, detailed account of care and interactions, often telling a story.
 Provides thorough documentation but can be lengthy and inconsistent.